Program to access a file after it is closed

 Key Concepts Learned

-- Understanding how files are closed using file.close().
+- File Closing:- Understanding how files are closed using file.close().